Skip to main content

 SKU Types

-Tether supports multiple SKU types to model your product structure:
+Tether supports six SKU types to model your product structure:

 TypeDescriptionExample

-Finished GoodProducts sold to customers”Blue T-Shirt, Size M”
+Finished GoodProducts sold directly to customers”Blue T-Shirt, Size M”

-Virtual BundleLogical grouping (not physically assembled)“Buy 2 Get 1 Free”
+Virtual BundleLogical grouping for pricing/promotions (not physically assembled)“Buy 2 Get 1 Free”

 The SKU Dashboard